Eschatologue/CM_wiki/docs/lore/event/four-front-war.md

 At first, the tactic held.
 Albion’s forces struggled against the dwarven walls.
 But then Albion struck with sudden speed.

-Before Myrkheim could regroup, Albion’s spearheads—**steel walkers, shock troops, and the dreaded carriages**—broke through the flanks.
+Before Myrkheim could regroup, Albion’s spearheads—steel walkers, shock troops, and the Dreadnoughts—broke through the flanks.
 These mechanized units roared like thunder, turning the disciplined advance into utter chaos.
-Against the relentless might of Albion, Myrkheim’s strategy crumbled before their eyes.
+Myrkheim’s strategy crumbled before their eyes.

 ### The Last Ride of Ruthenia